microsoft/vscode-docs/docs/languages/markdown.md

 <div class="marketplace-extensions-markdown-curated"></div>

-> Tip: Click on an extension tile above to read the description and reviews to decide which extension is best for you.
+> Tip: Select an extension tile above to read the description and reviews to decide which extension is best for you.
 See more in the [Marketplace](https://marketplace.visualstudio.com).

 ## Next steps